happyloa/Site-Add-on-Watchdog/readme.txt

 Recommended workflow: on CI/CD platforms, add a job step that boots your WordPress/WP-CLI container, runs pending database migrations if needed, and then calls `wp watchdog scan --notify=false` to verify the plugin state without spamming production channels.
 Promote to production by rerunning the same command with notifications enabled when you are ready to alert your team.

+== Development ==

+The development repository is available on GitHub: https://github.com/happyloa/Site-Add-on-Watchdog.
+Clone it locally to review the source or run the test suite.

 == Changelog ==

+= 1.7.2 =
+* Remove outdated roadmap reference in the readme.
+* Clarify FAQ guidance for resending failed notifications.
+* Add the GitHub repository link to the readme.

 = 1.7.1 =
 * Add Settings and View details links in the plugin row.